MatteoTasinato/Easy-React-Drag-Drop/README.md

-This project is a test about React and html5 native Drag n Drop
+This project is a test about React and html5 native Drag n Drop.

+commnad: npm start